 Baldwin IV had leprosy at a time when it was considered a death sentence as well as a ticket to social ostracism.
 Instead, he became the King of Jerusalem and a hero to his people.

 Medieval prince Baldwin IV knew his chances weren’t good when he was diagnosed with leprosy at the age of nine.

-Before the (relatively recent) discovery of the cure for leprosy, being diagnosed with the disease was as good as a death sentence.
-Victims of leprosy were not only condemned to a slow and painful demise, they were shunned by their communities as “unclean” and driven out to live in colonies of the sick and dying, lest they spread their contamination to others.
+Before the (relatively recent) discovery of the cure for leprosy, contracting the disease was as good as a death sentence.
+Victims of leprosy were not only condemned to a slow and painful demise — they were also shunned by their communities as “unclean” and driven out to live in colonies of the sick and dying, lest they spread their contamination to others.

-In the 12th century, a young leprosy-stricken king named Baldwin IV defied the odds.
+But in the 12th century, the young king Baldwin IV defied the odds.

 Although the “leper king” has often been popularly depicted as wearing a mask at all times in public to hide his disfigurement, there are no contemporary accounts of Baldwin attempting to cover his face.
 In fact, during the early years of his reign, he showed no outward signs of the disease at all, although toward the end of his life he had developed multiple ulcers and gone blind because of the bacteria from the disease.

 Far from being shunned and despised because of his affliction, Baldwin IV was only endeared to his people because of it.

 He had led his armies to triumph against a foe with superior numbers through a combination of courage, wit, and tremendous willpower, refusing to let a debilitating disease prevent him from defending his country himself.

 Although his wits were still perfectly intact, Baldwin realized his body was finally succumbing to the disease at the age of 24 and offered to abdicate.
 His offer was refused, a mark of the tremendous esteem his people had for him.